How might we obey the Bible’s instruction to “keep in step with the Spirit” as found in Galatians 5:25?

 Perhaps a few illustrations from contemporary life might help bring understanding.
 Following are three examples written by Dr. Brad Long and are found in the Dunamis Project 2: In the Spirit’s Power manual.

-1. The call to conversion at a Campus Crusade for Christ gathering
+Step 1: The Call to Conversion at a Campus Crusade for Christ Gathering

 At a Campus Crusade for Christ gathering in a major southern city, several pastors took turns each night preaching.
 With brilliant clarity, a leading Presbyterian minister and seminary professor presented the Gospel of Jesus Christ!